erangaeb/kargo-demo/impl-plan.md

                         **Implementation Procedure:**
                         **Implementation Procedure:**

-1.  **App Registration:** Register the application within Okta's Admin Console to create an app integration (Okta Developer Guide).
+1. Register the application in Okta as an app integration, selecting OIDC - OpenID Connect as the sign-in method.
+Save the generated Client ID and Client secret.
+2. Redirect the user to the authorization server's `/authorize` endpoint to request an authorization code.
+3. Upon receiving the authorization code, exchange it for tokens by passing the code and client secret to the authorization server's `/token` endpoint.
-2.  **Workflow Selection (Optional):** Explore Okta Workflows templates for account creation automation (Okta Workflows Templates).
+4. Leverage Okta Workflows templates for account creation automation, such as sending a welcome email or activating/deactivating Okta accounts.
-3.  **Authorization Code Flow (If Applicable):** Implement the Authorization Code flow if the application requires user authentication (Okta Developer Guide).
-    *   Request authorization code.
-    *   Handle user authentication and consent.
-    *   Exchange code for tokens.
-4.  **Account Creation:** Utilize Okta APIs or SDKs to programmatically create the account.
-5.  **Attribute Population:** Populate required account attributes during creation.
-6.  **Group Assignment (Optional):** Assign the new account to appropriate Okta groups.
-7.  **Testing:** Verify successful account creation and access.
+5. Utilize Okta SDKs and OAuth 2.0 helper methods for implementation.

                         **Responsible Party:** IDM Administrator
                         **Evidence/Artifact:** Access Request Form, Okta audit log